carbonell/ngroot/README.md

 }
 ```

-Multiple extension points are located throughout the library, so you can pretty much override anything of the default functionality.
+Multiple extension points are located throughout the library, so you can pretty much override any of the default functionality at will.

 ## Setup